786country/lending_club/README.md

 ## 1. Installation

-The anaconda distribution of anaconda will cover most packages, however the following package(s) will be required to be installed:
+The anaconda distribution of python will cover most packages, however the following package(s) will be required to be installed:

 `missingno`